dotnet-architecture/eShopModernizing/README.md

 ![image](https://user-images.githubusercontent.com/1712635/38949583-a2c11ba2-42f7-11e8-9c10-b74f2a005186.png)

 Finally just run `docker-compose up` (in the root of the repo) to start all three projects and one SQL Server container.
-Once containers are started:
+Once the containers are started:

 * MVC web app listens in:
      - Port 5115 on the Docker Host (PC) network card IP